dfu99/RoyalMD/README.md

 # 👑 Welcome to the RoyalMD

 **RoyalMD** is a lightweight, educational molecular dynamics pipeline built on **OpenMM**, designed to run protein simulations on portable hardware.
-It automates common MD setup steps—from PDB fixing to solvation, minimization, and production dynamics, using a single command-line interface.
-The current demo version allows running molecular dynamics of any molecular system composed of proteins and nucleic acids.
+It automates on the fly common MD setup steps: from PDB fixing to solvation, minimization, and production runs, using a single command-line interface.
+The current beta version allows running molecular dynamics of any molecular system composed of proteins, nucleic acids and their complexes.

 ---